Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Lifetime State Model

-We switch now from {\em one} person to the simple sample, of unobserved $n_{all}$.
-Now the size of the observed sample persons surviving $31/12/2003$ is $n:=\sum_{i=1}^{n_{all}} \mathds{1}_{A_i}$ where $i$ enumerates the persons (see Figure \ref{data_selection}).
-Again, without loss of generality, we sorted those not truncated at the beginning of the sample, all other summands are zero, Due to the assumption of a simple sample (and hence same dominating measure), the log conditional likelihood for the data is the sum of the log conditional likelihood contributions for each observed person.
-With $N_{cens}:=\sum_{i=1}^n \mathds{1}_{\{T_i > U_i+9\}}$ denoting the number of right-censored and $N_{uncens}:=n - N_{cens}= \sum_{i=1}^n \mathds{1}_{\{U_i < T_i \le U_i+9\}}$ the number of neither truncated nor censored,
+We now combine the contribution \eqref{trunccenslihoodexp} for each person $i$ (truncated or not) to the conditional likelihood for the simple sample of unobserved {\em n}$_{all}$.
+We denote the size of the observed sample, combining all persons surviving $31/12/2003$, as {\em n} := $\sum_{i=1}^{n_{all}} \mathds{1}_{A_i}$ where $i$ enumerates the persons (see Figure \ref{data_selection}).
+Without loss of generality, we have sorted those not truncated at the beginning of the sample, and all other factors are one (see again the first line of \eqref{lihoodexp}).
+Due to the assumption of a simple sample (and hence the same dominating measure), the logarithmic conditional likelihood for the data (we suppress marginalisation from now on) is the sum of logarithms for \eqref{trunccenslihoodexp}.
+We denote by {\em N}$_{cens}$ := $\sum_{i=1}^n \mathds{1}_{\{T_i > U_i+10\}}$ the number of right-censored and by {\em N}$_{uncens}$ := {\em n} - {\em N}$_{cens}$ = $\sum_{i=1}^n \mathds{1}_{\{U_i < T_i \le U_i+10\}}$ the number of neither truncated nor censored people and can write $\ln \leftindex_U{\mathbf{L}}_{\tau}^c(\lambda)$ as